Not of This Earth (1995 film)

 Not of This Earth is a 1995 American science fiction television film directed by Terence H. Winkless and written by Charles Philip Moore.
 It is part of the Roger Corman Presents series on Showtime.
-It was a remake of Corman's 1957 film, Not of this Earth (which Corman had already remade in 1988).
+It was a remake of Corman's 1957 film, Not of this Earth.

 Plot

 An invader from outer space arrives looking to get blood from the human race.